Joint Car Insurance: Should You Combine Policies With Your Spouse?

 Marriage-Based Rate Reductions

 Insurance companies view married drivers as statistically lower-risk.
-On average, married couples pay 5–15% less than single drivers for the same coverage.
-Nationally, married drivers save roughly $149–$248 per year on auto insurance premiums compared to their single counterparts.
+According to the latest national data, married drivers pay between 5–15% less than single drivers for the same coverage.
+The exact savings vary by insurer — USAA members save around $88/year, Progressive customers save roughly $196/year, and Farmers policyholders save up to $192/year by switching from single to married status.
 For a deeper look, read our guide on how marriage affects car insurance rates and timing.

 Simplified Policy Management